centrica-engineering/nucleus-docs/docs/community/contribute-to-nucleus.md

 You're ready to start working on your contribution!

 - Add any user research into the proposal ticket by commenting on it: user analytics, usability testing, A/B testing, etc.
-- Share your final designs with the wider design team, and the Nucleus team for feedback;
+- Share your final designs with the wider design team, and the Nucleus team for feedback.
 - Start building your contribution with your product engineer;
 - Start putting a documentation for your contribution (adding to an existing doc, or creating a new one, we can help with that);
 - Once it's ready to be reviewed by the Nucleus team, share the pull request with us so we can see if it's built following Nucleus coding standards for components.